Grit, Resilience, & the Catholic Man: Why It Matters & How to Strengthen It

 1. Embrace Hardship Instead of Avoiding It

 The world trains men to seek comfort, but Catholicism calls men to something greater.
 Instead of running from difficulty, lean into it.
 Accept suffering not as something to be feared but as something that purifies and strengthens you.
-When you willingly take on hardship—whether it’s through fasting, physical training, or enduring criticism for your beliefs—you train your mind and soul to endure.
+When you willingly take on hardship, whether it's through fasting, physical training, or enduring criticism for your beliefs, you train your mind and soul to endure.

 2. Strengthen Your Faith Through Action

-Read Scripture daily, practice a disciplined prayer routine daily, attend Mass at least weekly, confess your sins routinely, and, most importantly, live out what you claim to believe.
-A strong man doesn’t just know the faith; he practices it.
+Read Scripture daily.
+Practice a disciplined prayer routine daily.
+Attend Mass at least weekly.
+Confess your sins routinely.
+And most importantly?
+Live out what you claim to believe.
+A strong man doesn't just know the faith, he practices it.

 3. Develop Self-Discipline

-Grit is built in the small, daily decisions: choosing virtue over vice, discipline over indulgence, action over apathy.
+We build grit in the small, daily decisions: choosing virtue over vice, discipline over indulgence, action over apathy.
 Wake up early.
 Take the stairs.
 Go the extra mile.
 Stop making excuses.
-Every moment you deny your weaker impulses is a moment you’re strengthening your resilience.
+Every moment you deny your weaker impulses is a moment you're strengthening your resilience.

 4. Surround Yourself with Stronger Men

-If the people around you do not practice virtue, their soft behaviors will influence you, whether you want them to or not.
+If the people around you don't practice virtue, their soft behaviors will influence you, whether you want them to or not.
 Find men who challenge you, who live with conviction, who will call you out when you falter.
 Iron sharpens iron.
 Seek out brothers in the faith who push you toward holiness and strength, not mediocrity.

 5. Learn to Suffer Well

-Suffering isn’t just something to endure—it’s something to use.
+Suffering isn't just something to endure: it's something to use.
 Offer it up.
 Look at the lives of the saints, at Christ Himself.
-They didn’t just suffer; they used suffering as a tool for holiness.
-When pain comes—and it will—embrace it and offer it back to Christ.
+They didn't just suffer; they used suffering as a tool for holiness.
+When pain comes, and it will, embrace it and offer it back to Christ.

 6. Stop Quitting

 Simple, but not easy.
-If you say you’re going to do something, do it.
+If you say you're going to do something, do it.
 If you fail, get back up.
 If you get knocked down again, rise anyway.
-There is no lasting greatness—spiritual or otherwise—without perseverance.
+There is no lasting greatness — spiritual or otherwise — without perseverance.

 It sounds simple until the moment comes when you're down, and that inner voice whispers: You're weak.
 It's not worth the fight.
 That's when grit takes over.
 Ignore that voice and press on.